nikivdev/go/cli/flow/readme.md

-  updateGoVersion  Upgrade Go using the workspace script youtubeToSound   Download audio from a YouTube URL into ~/.flow/youtube-sound using yt-dlp spotifyPlay      Start playing a Spotify track from a URL or ID openLookingBack  Open the current looking-back doc in Cursor version          Reports the current version of fgo
+  updateGoVersion  Upgrade Go using the workspace script youtubeToSound   Download audio from a YouTube URL into ~/.flow/youtube-sound using yt-dlp spotifyPlay      Start playing a Spotify track from a URL or ID openChanges      Open the current monthly changes doc in Cursor openLookingBack  Open the current looking-back doc in Cursor version          Reports the current version of fgo